Nagoya University

 • General Selection

 With regard to applicants who meet the requirements of Admissions Policies and demonstrate a clear intent and enthusiasm for study at the School of Humanities, alongside excellent character traits and academic achievements, the School selects applicants based on a comprehensive assessment of submitted documents, which include applicants’ investigation reports, personal statement, essay grades, and interview results.
 “Academic skills necessary to engage in research in the field of humanities” are assessed based on submitted documents and an interview.
 The School adopts a comprehensive approach and considers submitted documents, as well as their essays and interviews, when assessing whether they have “deep inquisitiveness for the human endeavors of language, culture, and history,” as well as “a desire to reflect on social and environmental issues in contemporary society.”
-When applying, applicants may submit documents such as foreign language proficiency test scores, International Baccalaureate scores, and those that demonstrate activities in relation to SSH and SGH, among others.
+When applying, applicants may submit documents such as foreign language proficiency test scores, International Baccalaureate scores, and those that demonstrate activities in relation to SSH, among others.

 • Entrance Examinations for Privately Funded International Students